 Most stop snoring medications help via one of the following methods.
 Some of them fall under the ‘aromatherapy’ category.
 These would include essential oils, or any type of product that would help to break up congestion.
 These types of products are pretty popular right now, and can do an especially good job of treating nasal snoring that is caused by allergies or congestion.

 The other type would fall more under the ‘medication’ label (an example would be SnoreStop Fast Tabs).
-These generally are intended to help by somehow affecting the airway and soft palate, which is usually the area associated with most cases of snoring.
+These generally help by affecting the airway and soft palate, which is usually the area associated with most cases of snoring.

 When the tissues in the soft palate relax during sleep, they can tend to collapse in on the airway and create resistance.
 Then, when breathing occurs, they may vibrate – which is what causes the sounds that we have come to know as ‘snoring.’